saturnlighting/literature-review/README.md

   adopt different policies to reduce the impact of darkness on cycling levels.

+- Deeper understanding on how road lighting affects different cyclist groups.
+Also gender-age groups are under-research.
+Do young female perceive cycling in the dark more dangerous than other women-age groups due to the risk of sexual assault?

 - Further research is needed on the specific type of road lighting appropriate for cyclists.

+- More research in developing countries.
+“Lack of street lighting can contribute to poor visibility, perception and fear of crime thus decreasing bicycle use.
+This is particularly relevant in Sub-Saharan Africa due to the generalized lack of security and safety” (Mendiate et al. 2022).

+- More research in extreme latitude locations, which have longer durations of darkness during parts of the year.

 <!-- -   Lack of research in developing countries -->